dook-pilot/back-end/README.md

 # Introduction
 A django project to scrap information from websites and images.
 Built with django rest framework.
 This contains all the API need to run the VNG-DOOK Pilot project for web and mobile application.
 # Installation
+First create a python environement.
-Python version: python >= 3.4
-pip install -r requirements.txt
+Python version should be: python >= 3.4 pip install -r requirements.txt
+All libraries can be installed by pip.
+# Installing PaddleOCR library
+1. clone the paddleOCR repository from here: https://github.com/PaddlePaddle/PaddleOCR.git
+2. activate python virtual environment
+3. go to paddleOCR directory
+4.  python setup.py install
-All libraries can be installed by pip. run the project by: python manage.py runserver
+run the project by: python manage.py runserver
 # Directory Structure
 ![directory_structure](https://i.ibb.co/3NgvPg2/dir.png)